Southern Highlands (New South Wales): Demographics

 The Southern Highland's council, Wingecarribee Shire, is home to about 44,379 (2006) residents and is growing at a rate of 2.1% per annum.
 The majority of the residents (84.5%) are Australian-born with the minority of the population being (15%) born overseas, primarily Europe.
 The population density of the Highlands is 16.5 persons/km2.

 Local attractions

 Berrima

 Berrima is a village located 10 km west of Bowral and 14 km south west of Mittagong that once served as the main town of the Highlands.
 Notably, the region of Bowral, Mittagong and Berrima and various villages including the Northern Villages used to be known as the Berrima District.
-Berrima contains many historic buildings including the historical Berrima Gaol and Courthouse which is in use today and many other historical buildings.
+Berrima contains many historic buildings including the historical Berrima Gaol and Courthouse which is no longer in use today as well as many other historical buildings.

-Bowral CBD
+Bowral town centre

 Bowral is considered the commercial centre of the Highlands and may be the most well-known towns of the Highlands.
 Bowral is well known for its boutiques, gourmet restaurants, Corbett Gardens and Springetts Arcade.
 The town is also home to the Sir Donald Bradman or Bradman Museum.